-This paper addresses these two challenges to advance research in VIC.
-We propose two novel methods to mitigate impression leakage.
-The first is a training strategy for disentangling speaker and impression information, which uses two separate utterances from the same speaker; one to provide the speaker identity and another for the target VI.
-The second, inspired by the reference-free approach in \cite{lux23_interspeech}, generates pseudo speaker embeddings based solely on the target VI, providing both an architectural solution to the leakage and the practical advantages of synthesis without any reference audio.
-Our best method reduced the mean squared error (MSE) of 11-dimensional VI vectors from 0.61 to 0.41 objectively and from 1.15 to 0.92 subjectively, while maintaining high synthesis quality.
-Moreover, to promote reproducibility, we introduce LibriTTS-VI, the first public VI corpus built upon the LibriTTS-R dataset \cite{koizumi23_interspeech}.
+This paper addresses these two challenges.
+We address the first challenge by introducing LibriTTS-VI, a public VI corpus built on LibriTTS-R \cite{koizumi23_interspeech}.
+For the second challenge, we hypothesize that training with one utterance for both speaker and VI conditioning causes impression leakage.
+Therefore, we propose two methods to mitigate the leakage.
+The first one is a disentangled training strategy using two utterances from the same speaker to individually provide speaker identity and the target VI.
+The second one is a reference-free method controlling the impression only from the target VI without reference audio.
+Our best method objectively reduced the mean squared error (MSE) of 11-dimensional VI vectors from 0.61 to 0.41 and from 1.15 to 0.92 subjectively, while maintaining high synthesis quality.
+We also evaluate a recent LLM-based TTS, revealing its imprecise numerical control and entanglement between VI and text semantics, which our methods effectively address.